 Instant Ocean Sea Salt for Hermit Crabs

 Instant Ocean is the market leader for aquarium salt, largely due to its price point.
 In this instance, cheap doesn’t mean that it’s substandard, as it’s a quality sea salt used by many public aquariums.

-If you pick up a 200-gallon box, you’ll not need to restock any time soon.
+If you pick up a 200-gallon box, you won’t need to restock for a while.
 The salt is entirely natural, with no traces of nitrates or phosphates.
 It can dissolve slowly, so be patient while mixing and preparing it.

 If your hermit crabs take to this marine salt, consider upgrading them to crystals from the same brand.
-These cost more but contain additional calcium.
-This is essential to hermit crabs.
+These cost more but contain additional calcium, which is essential to hermit crabs.
 Crystals will also offset any lingering, microscopic traces of heavy metals in water.

 API Aquarium Salt for Hermit Crabs

 This salt comes from API, one of the longest-standing and most reputable fish and exotic pet market brands.
 This means that you can trust the products.

 Perhaps the main selling point is its medicinal qualities.
 API marine salt can resolve fungal infections and similar issues that can become a problem for hermit crabs.
-These are especially likely if the hermit crabs are stressed and new to captivity.
+These are most likely if your hermit crabs are stressed and new to captivity.

 Jungle Aquarium Salt for Hermit Crabs

 Bagged and sold by the pound, this brand of aquarium salt may be more expensive than some competitors, but it lives up to this price tag in performance.

 This marine salt dissolves rapidly, so you’ll save time mixing and preparing saltwater.
 It also boasts numerous healing qualities for small wounds, such as nips from claws.

-The fact that this salt is sold in smaller quantities makes it ideal for land hermit crabs.
-Just add a pinch to the drinking and bathing water.
+Because this salt is sold in smaller quantities, it’s ideal for land hermit crabs.
+Add a pinch to the drinking and bathing water.
 The bag will last a while, and your hermit crabs will benefit.

 Purchasing salt for an aquarium may not be for everybody, so it may seem a needless expense.
 After all, the average kitchen cupboard has plenty of salt.